AshGw/AES-256/README.md

 These focus on ease of use:
 - No need to manipulate the input to fit, it accepts strings or bytes you can pass them right away
 - You can get a string or a bytes representation of either the encryption or the decryption result
-- In Ash module the key is flexible it doesn't have to be 512 bit long, it can actually be of any length but that's up to you to ensure it's security, or leave it as is and use the key generation function to get secure and random keys , although in AshTextCrypt and AshFileCrypt you have to use a 512 bit long key.
+- In Ash module the key is flexible it doesn't have to be 512 bit long, it can actually be of any length but that's up to you to ensure it's security, or leave it as is and use the key generation function to get secure and random keys ( although in AshTextCrypt and AshFileCrypt you have to use a 512 bit long key )
 - Encrypting to a string has URL-safe string representation
 ### Regarding KDFs
 bcrypt is intentionally slow and computationally expensive, enhancing protection against brute-force attacks.
 The number of iterations, including salt and pepper, increases derivation time to strike a balance between security and performance.
 Use a suitable value based on your machine's capabilities and desired security level.
 <br>Im using 50 just to demonstrate and make it quick.
 the bare minimum is 50, the max is 100 000, choose somewhere in between.
-<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and encrypt/decrypt.
+<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and finish encryption/decryption.

 ## AshFileCrypt ##
 If you want to encrypt a file :